pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 - Secure access to cloud resource metadata, with client-side authentication to your cloud provider
 - Team policies, including Policy as Code and Role Based Access Control (RBAC)

-The Pulumi Service backend requires no additional configuration after [installing the CLI](/docs/get-started/install/).
+The Pulumi Cloud backend requires no additional configuration after [installing the CLI](/docs/get-started/install/).
 Pulumi offers this backend hosted online free for individuals, with [advanced tiers](/pricing/) available for teams and enterprises (with <a href="https://app.pulumi.com/site/trial" target="_blank">free trials</a>).
 It has successfully undergone multiple security audits including SOC2, pen-testing, and more.

-> To learn more about the Pulumi Service backend's design, including why it doesn't need your cloud credentials, see [Pulumi Service Architecture](#pulumi-service-architecture).
+> To learn more about the Pulumi Cloud backend's design, including why it doesn't need your cloud credentials, see [Pulumi Cloud Architecture](#/pulumi-cloud/-architecture).
 If you are interested in the hosting your own instance, see the [Self-Hosting User Guide](/docs/guides/self-hosted/).

 Pulumi also lets you manage state yourself using a self-managed backend.
 Your state is stored as simple JSON files in AWS S3, Azure Blob Store, Google Cloud Storage, an alternative AWS S3 API compatible server such as Minio or Ceph, or on your local filesystem.
 These self-managed backends are all open source and free to use in any setting.
 Using a self-managed backend trades off some amount of reliability for additional control over where metadata is stored.
 For instance, you will need to manually configure secure access, encryption, and history, and devise your own concurrency control and recovery capabilities.
 To choose a self-managed backend, use the `pulumi login` command [as documented below](#using-a-self-managed-backend).